-We are proud that our Level 2 threshold including English and Mathematics has more than doubled in the last 5 years.
-In addition our learners have achieved new school records for the last 3 years with the examination outcomes in 2016 being improving by over 12% on 2015.
+We are proud that our Level 2 threshold including English and Mathematics has seen sustained improvement in the last 5 years.
+In addition our learners have achieved new school records for the last 4 years.

 We are an improving school and we remain focused and determined to provide the best education and support for our thriving school community.